-Flowerhorn is a great pet fish, highly loved for its magnificent appearance with kok, a protruding part in the head which looks extremely beautiful and its interactive behavior with people.
-Flowerhorn fishes are believed as Vastu fish or lucky fish among certain religious People.
+Flowerhorn is a great pet fish, highly loved for its magnificent appearance with Kok, a uniquely mesmerizing protruding part in the head, and its friendly behavior with people.
+Flowerhorn fishes are considered as Vastu fish or lucky fish among certain religious People.

-Flower horn Fishes are man-made hybrid fishes, which have a close relatedness to the hybrid red parrot fish and few other cichlids.
+Flower horn Fishes are man-made hybrid fishes, which have close relatedness to the hybrid red parrotfish and few other cichlids.
 Initially, Flowerhorns were called Luohans, but the detailed history of this fish is still unclear as they were not documented properly.

-Flowerhorn Fishes are semi aggressive, they tend to be over aggressive when they are stressed and when a new fish is introduced to the tank.
+Flowerhorn Fishes are semi-aggressive, they tend to be over-aggressive when they are stressed, and when a new fish is introduced to the tank.
 They can’t be kept together with small fishes as flowerhorns may hurt or eat them.
-Some Flowerhorns can Peacefully live with other fishes but it is entirely depends on the individual character of your Flowerhorn.
+Some Flowerhorns can Peacefully live with other fishes but it entirely depends on the individual character of your Flowerhorn.
 You should also consider the fact, Flowerhorns are carnivores too.

-The size which the flowerhorn grow can vary depending on its genetic.
+The size up to which the flowerhorn grows can vary depending on its genetic.
 Most Flowerhorns can grow up to 10 – 12 inches.

 Types of Flowerhorn Fish